 Whether it is your binder, locker, desk, or backpack, start fresh by cleaning out clutter.
 Get rid of all old papers and assignments that you don’t need anymore.
 A clean slate is a great way to start.

 Once you have cleaned out all of your school items, start putting like items together such as all math papers together and all science papers together.
 If you need to get folders or notebooks to keep them grouped together that is a good idea.
 Don’t have a folder or notebook handy?
 Use a paper clip until all items can be organized by subject.
 If your assignments are online sort them into folders or classes.
 Whatever you have to do to keep items in the place where you can find them when you need them, then do it.
 It may mean color coding notebooks and folders, or labeling binder and books.
-It will be worth it.

 Create a Calendar